jecki/logicConverter/scratch/deleted_text.md

 The directive `@hide = expression, term, factor` instructs DHParser to replace by a single child or reduce to its parent if a single child (whatever of these two is possible) any node with the name "expression", "term" or "factor".
 Essentially this directive instructs DHParser to tread nodes with these names just like anonymous nodes.
 Let's see how these two instructions lead to a greatly simplified syntax-tree:

     (formulae (subtraction (subtraction (number "5") (number "2")) (number "1")))

+# 2

+Now, there is one last rule that, however, instead of trimming the tree, simplifies writing the grammar by reducing visual noise.
+You might have noticed that after ever string literal the tilde sign `~` for insignificant whitespace follows.
+Specifically, for string-literals DHParser allows adding the directive `@literalws = right` which instructs DHParser when generating a parser from a grammar to assume insignificant whitespace on the right-hand side of every string-literal.
+Thus, our fully streamlined grammar reads:

+      @literalws = right                  # silently eat whitespace to the right of any string literal
+      @drop = whitespace, strings         # drop insignificant whitespace and all string literals
+      @hide = expression, term, factor, group # replace these by their (single) child

+      formulae = ~ expression { expression }

+      expression = addition | subtraction | term
+        addition    = expression "+" term
+        subtraction = expression "-" term

+      term       = multiplication | division | factor
+        multiplication = term "*" factor
+        division       = term ":" factor

+      factor = group | number
+        group  = "(" expression ")"
+        number = /0/~ | /[1-9]/ { /[0-9]/ } ~